tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 # Introduction

-DNS Over HTTPS (DoH) {{!RFC8484}} defines a mechanism to allow DNS messages to be transmitted in encrypted HTTP messages.
+DNS Over HTTPS (DoH) {{!RFC8484}} defines a mechanism to allow DNS messages to be transmitted in HTTP messages protected with TLS.
 This provides improved confidentiality and authentication for DNS interactions in various circumstances.

-While DoH can prevent eavesdroppers from directly reading the contents of DNS exchanges, clients cannot send DNS queries and receive answers from servers without revealing their local IP address, and thus information about the identity or location of the client.
+While DoH can prevent eavesdroppers from directly reading the contents of DNS exchanges, clients cannot send DNS queries and receive answers from servers without revealing their local IP address (and thus information about the identity or location of the client) to the server.

 Proposals such as Oblivious DNS ({{?I-D.annee-dprive-oblivious-dns}}) increase privacy by ensuring no single DNS server is aware of both the client IP address and the message contents.

-This document defines Oblivious DoH, an experimental protocol built on DoH that permits proxied resolution, in which DNS messages are encrypted so that no DoH server can independently read both the client IP address and the DNS message contents.
+This document defines Oblivious DoH, an experimental protocol built on DoH that permits proxied resolution, in which DNS messages are encrypted so that no server can independently read both the client IP address and the DNS message contents.

 As with DoH, DNS messages exchanged over Oblivious DoH are fully-formed DNS messages.
 Clients that want to receive answers that are relevant to the network they are on without revealing their exact IP address can thus use the EDNS Client Subnet option {{?RFC7871, Section 7.1.2}}
-to provide a hint to the Oblivious DoH server.
+to provide a hint to the resolver using Oblivious DoH.

 This mechanism is intended to be used as one mechanism for resolving privacy-sensitive content in the broader context of DNS privacy.